Xpertoforever/How-to-Code-Simple-Data/1b. How to Design Functions/README.md

 (check-expect (image-area .) (* 10 20))  ;Examples
 (check-expect (image-area .) (* 15 15))
 (check-expect (image-area .) (* 10 2))
+;//IGNORE this line, again when you copy a code from DrRacket which contains an image, into Github, the image will be a point symbol.
 ;(define (image-area img) 0)  ;Stub
 ;(define (image-area img)  ;Template
 ;        (... img)